emrade/flutter-social/README.md

-# Flutter UI for Social Media App - Heart String
+# Flutter Social (Heart String) - A UI for a Social Media App

 A Flutter UI implementation of a social media application